Annual Meeting 2017 General Information

 The 77th Annual Meeting of the Society of Vertebrate Paleontology will take place at the TELUS Convention Centre in Calgary, Canada.
 The TELUS Centre is conveniently located just 20 minutes from the Calgary International Airport.
 Located at the intersection of the TransCanada Highway, which runs east/west across the country, and the CanaMex Corridor, which runs north/south from Mexico through Canada, the TELUS Centre is within walking distance of shopping, restaurants, light rail, nightlife, cultural, and sporting events.

 Group rates have been secured at the Hyatt Regency Calgary (the SVP headquarters hotel), the Hotel Alma, the Delta Bow Valley Hotel, and the International Hotel.
-Please check the Housing tab for booking information.
+The Housing Page will be available in February.

 Banking and Foreign Exchange

 The official currency in Canada is the Canadian Dollar.
 The Canadian Dollar ($) is divided into 100 cents; notes are in denominations of $100, 50, 20, 10, and 5.
 Coins are in denominations of 1¢, 5¢, 10¢, 25¢, 50¢, $1, and $2.
 Banking hours in Canada are generally Monday through Thursday, 10:00 – 16:00 and Friday 10:00 – 18:00.
 A few banks are open on Saturdays as well.
 You can withdraw money from ATM bank machines using your credit card and make purchases in stores and restaurants.
 Signs display accepted credit cards or you can ask the retailer.
 Check with your local financial institution to verify if you are able to use your home bank card or credit card prior to travel.